spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/building-pages/oryx-pages.md

 ## Customizing pages and page content

-Oryx enables you to provide custom experience data or change the existing data for your pages.
+Oryx enables you to provide custom experience data or change the existing data of pages.
 This gives you the flexibility to tailor the compositions to specific needs and business requirements.

-### Provide custom data
+### Providing custom data

 You can provide custom experience data using Oryx's [dependency injection system](/docs/scos/dev/front-end-development/{{page.version}}/oryx/dependency-injection/dependency-injection-providing-services.html).